KSanthanesh/designer-silks/README.md

 Secure Payment option is used for the User to purchase the product.<br>
 And a Facebook page is used for Social Media Purposes.<br>
 There are Newsletter subscription and Contact form options available on the website.<br>
+<b>User Access Details:</b>
 <p align= "left">
 <img width= "500" src= "static/images/scope.PNG">
 </p>

 ### Features
-- A page with an overview of all the products which can be sorted by name, rating, price and category
+- A page with an overview of all the products which can be sorted by name, rating, price and category.
 - A contact form where customers can ask questions.
 - Newsletter subscription for Further details.
 - Social Media page for New updates.